thedemodev/public-navigation/README.md

 <PublicNavication
   language="en"
-  subnavItems={myAppsSubnav}
+  submenuItems={myAppsSubmenu}
   {...otherProps}
 />
 ```

-For a more complex example with a dropdown, see `./docs/subnav-items`.
+For a more complex example with a dropdown, see `./docs/submenu-items`.

 ## Contributing